About Brookstone Admissions

 Brookstone is registered and licensed by the North Carolina Department of Non-Public Instruction.
 The state monitors our records annually and examines the immunization forms, academic progress, and health and fire inspections.
 We are members of the North Carolina Association of Independent Schools (NCAIS), and we are in the process of seeking dual accreditation from the Association of Christian Schools International (ACSI) and the Southern Association of Independent Schools (SAIS).

 Parents must provide their own transportation to and from the school.

 Do students wear uniforms?

-We have a dress code that requires navy blue pants/shorts for boys and navy blue skirts/pants/shorts for girls.
-Boys and girls are required to wear white shirts/blouses with collars.
-In the winter, students may wear a navy fleece provided by the school.
+In the Lower School (grades K-5), we have a dress code that requires white/light blue collared shirts and navy blue pants/shorts for boys and and white/light blue collared shirts/blouses and navy blue skirts/pants/shorts for girls.
+In the Middle School (grades 6-8), the colors are navy/light blue for shirts/blouses and khaki for shorts/pants/skirts.
+In the winter, students may wear a Brookstone hoodie or a navy fleece provided by the school.
 White or dark athletic shoes or dark colored casual shoes are permitted (No sandals or rollers).

 Do you provide lunch?

 Students are required to bring their own lunch each day as we do not have access to a kitchen to provide lunch for students.

 Do you provide early drop-off?